Miguel Navarro (footballer)

-Miguel Ángel Navarro Zárate (born 26 February 1999) is a Venezuelan professional footballer who plays as a defender for Argentine Primera División club Talleres, and the Venezuela national team.
+Miguel Ángel Navarro Zárate (born 26 February 1999) is a Venezuelan professional footballer who plays as a defender for Major League Soccer club Colorado Rapids, on loan from Argentine Primera División club Talleres, and the Venezuela national team.

 Club career

 Born in Maracaibo, Navarro made his professional debut for Primera División club JBL Zulia on 16 April 2017 against Aragua, starting during a 1–0 defeat.
 Following one season with JBL Zulia, Navarro joined fellow Primera División side Deportivo La Guaira.
 He made his debut for the club on 30 March 2018 against Monagas.

 Chicago Fire

 On 27 January 2020, Navarro moved to the United States and joined Major League Soccer side Chicago Fire.
 He made his debut for the club on 7 March 2020 against the New England Revolution, coming on as an 81st-minute substitute in a 1–1 draw.

 Talleres

 Navarro spent the 2024 season with Talleres, on loan from the Colorado Rapids.
 On 18 December 2024, it was announced that Talleres had exercised a purchase option and Navarro would be joining the team on a permanent basis.